9. Membership¶

 Quotes¶

-We asked members to share why they think the Protocol Guild is important for Ethereum, below are a few of their responses:
+We asked members to share why they think the Protocol Guild is important for Ethereum, below are their responses:

 Adrian Manning (Lighthouse) - “Lighthouse is the Rust implementation of Ethereum Beacon Chain, a key component in Ethereum’s transition to PoS Although Lighthouse is one of a few major production Eth2 clients, it’s imperative that more than 1 production client is used in the space to avoid the chain collapsing if bugs/vulnerabilities are found in a single client.
 Protocol Guild supports the teams working on minority clients, which is an important initiative.”